Updated: 20 June 2020

 I’ve tried countless recipes over the years, some quite fiddly, searching for the perfect coconut biscuit (or coconut macaroon as they are sometimes called).
 However, I’ve never quite been satisfied with my coconut creations.

-This recipe is easy peasy, with only only three ingredients and four simple steps.
+This recipe is easy peasy, with just three ingredients and four simple steps.

-I have to admit my expectations weren’t high when I first found this recipe in Nana Ling’s handwritten cookbook – though my curiosity levels were.
+I have to admit my expectations weren’t high when I first found this recipe in Nana Ling’s handwritten cookbook.
 It just seemed too simple.
+Way too easy.

 I whipped the ingredients together in five minutes, took another five minutes to roll the mixture into balls, and then into the oven they went.

 It reminded me of a principle one of my first bosses used to remind me of regularly, the KISS (“Keep it simple, stupid”) principle.

 It’s something I’m often reminded of in my work, in life and here in the kitchen.
 It really does pay to cut out unnecessary complexity and do it the simple way.

 As for the coconut biscuits, well they disappeared very quickly.
 But this recipe is definitely a keeper!